-At the end of a rental you might notice new signs of wear and tear or damage.
+At the end of a rental you might notice new signs of damage or wear and tear.

-Damage is deterioration due to an incident such as a bump or a scrape or an accident with a third party.
-In this case, the owner has a right to compensation.
-You can report an incident to Getaround.
+Damage is deterioration due to an incident such as a bump or scrape, or an accident with a third party.
+In this case, you have a right to compensation and can report the incident to Getaround.

-Don’t forget that as the owner you are responsible for maintaining the cosmetic appearance and mechanical integrity of your vehicle.
+Don’t forget that as the owner, you are responsible for maintaining the mechanical integrity and cosmetic appearance of your vehicle.

 The paint and body of a vehicle will wear naturally over time.
 This includes minor scratches or dents to bumpers and attached components.
 Vehicles that are not garaged, street parked and/or left susceptible to the elements may experience accelerated wear.

-Wear and tear: small chips to the paintwork less than 2.5 cm in diameter, where the metal is not left exposed.
-For example: the bottom of the driver door is chipped in several places due to gravel.
+Wear and tear: small chips to the paintwork that do not expose the metal underneath.
+Example: the bottom of the driver door is chipped in several places due to gravel.

 Wear and tear: Up to a maximum of two depression or contouring on a single panel 5 cm or less in diameter.
-For example: you notice 2 dents 5 cm or smaller on your roof, where the paint is not chipped - this is wear and tear.
+Example: you notice 2 dents 5 cm or smaller on your roof, where the paint is not chipped - this is wear and tear.